 It’s all so unlikely.

 Brooklyn is at the heart of my proudest genealogy work.
-It was the home of one of my great-grandmothers, along with a nexus of family around her, and yet no one in my family had detailed this branch of our tree.
+It was the home of one of my great-grandmothers, along with a nebula of family around her, and yet no one in my family had detailed this branch of our tree.
 Our Brooklyn history has been mine to explore.

 Starting with that grandmother’s name and her obituary, I’ve been able to fill out her branch with several dozen names.
 I take a personal pride in each of them.
 I like to think of my work adding colors to the family spectrum.

 However, while I collected their names and learned the paths of their lives, I didn’t have their faces.
 I had fewer than 10 pictures of anyone from the Brooklynites.
 If only there were a pile of pictures somewhere, I would think.
 If only I could see some photos.

 In a very roundabout way, those Brooklyn people led me to the cousin in New Jersey, and he does indeed have photos.
 He is the keeper of pictures, letters, and ephemera connected to four different family branches.